kofort9/mymusic/README.md

 Spotify’s `/audio-features` endpoint is deprecated.
 Set `AUDIO_FEATURE_PROVIDER=spotify,custom` to fall back to SongBPM (parse.bot) or extend `src/providers/customApiProvider.ts` for your own source.

+## 🧰 Troubleshooting

+- **Beat counter drift after long pauses**: reload recommendations (`r`) or restart the app; timestamp-based phrases can drift after extended pauses.
+- **Narrow terminals**: the UI needs ≥80 columns; below that, you’ll see a warning and a minimal view.
+- **Fresh auth**: if you rotate Spotify client secrets, remove `tokens.json` to force a clean OAuth run.

-## Accounts, Redirect URI, and Privacy
+## 🔐 Privacy & Safety

-- Redirect URI: keep it at `http://127.0.0.1:8888/callback` for local auth; others can reuse that URI but cannot authorize without your app’s client ID/secret.
+- Redirect URI: keep `http://127.0.0.1:8888/callback` for local auth; others can reuse it but cannot authorize without your app’s client ID/secret.
-- Keep secrets private: never commit `.env`, `tokens.json`, or your database.
-The repo ignores `.env`, tokens, and `prisma/*.db`; store the DB locally or in a private location.
+- Keep secrets private: never commit `.env`, `tokens.json`, or your database. `.env`, tokens, and `prisma/*.db` are ignored; store the DB locally or privately.
-- If you rotate client secrets, update `.env` and remove old `tokens.json` so a fresh OAuth run occurs.
+- If you switch secrets, update `.env` and delete old `tokens.json` so a new OAuth flow runs.

 ## Known Limitations